Lit Fest Sweet 16: Literary Luminaries, Chefs’ Specials, Music and More

 Notable authors, including Pulitzer Prize and James Beard Award winners, television producers, artists, and one of the Little Rock Nine are among the diverse roster of presenters who will be providing sessions at the Central Arkansas Library System’s (CALS) sixteenth annual Arkansas Literary Festival, April 25-28, 2019.
 Events will be held at CALS Library Square and many other Little Rock venues.
 Most events are free and open to the public.
 The full list of authors is available at www.ArkansasLiteraryFestival.org.

-The premier gathering of readers and writers in Arkansas, the Festival offers a mix of sessions, panels, special events, performances, workshops, book signings, and opportunities to meet authors.
+The premier gathering of readers and writers in the state, the Arkansas Literary Festival offers a mix of sessions, panels, special events, performances, workshops, book signings, and opportunities to meet authors.
 More than 60 authors, illustrators, and musicians—who have achieved national and international acclaim—will discuss young adult and children’s books; genres such as thriller, poetry, memoir and biography; and topics including women’s history, mental health, religion, politics, and social justice.

 Special events include, but are not limited to: